 1/2 cup shredded Parmesan cheese

 Bring a large pot of salted water to a boil.
 Meanwhile, place the pancetta in a large frying pan over medium heat.
 Cook, stirring occasionally, until browned and most of the fat has rendered, about 10 minutes.

-Use slotted spoon to transfer the browned pancetta to a paper towel-lined plate.
+Use a slotted spoon to transfer the browned pancetta to a paper towel-lined plate.
 Add the shallots and garlic to the pan and cook, stirring constantly, until soft and fragrant, about 4 minutes.
-Add the Brussels sprouts, season with salt and pepper, and stir to coat.
+Add the Brussels sprouts, season with the salt and pepper, and stir to coat.

 Add the wine and simmer until reduced by about half, 1 to 2 minutes.
 Add the reserved pasta water and butter, and bring to a boil.
 Add the pasta, then toss to coat with the sauce.
 Remove from the heat and stir in the pancetta and pine nuts.

 Divide among bowls or plates, top with the cheese, and serve warm.